askn37/UPDI4AVR-USB/README.md

 - Long blink - SW0 is pressed down.
 Not programming.
 Target device is resetting (if possible).
 - Short blink - Programming in progress.
 VCP communication is disabled.

-> No LED control terminals are provided for VCP TxD/RxD communication indication.
+> Additional LEDs can be provided to indicate VCP communication activity.

 ### Other pinouts